E-IMPAcT Technology is Now Stronger in Japan

 “We are honored to receive this patent and expand our intellectual property portfolio in Japan” said Gregory Emsellem, CEO of The Elwing Company, adding “especially at a time when the Japanese space industry is making renewed progress in commercial satellite markets.
 We look forward establishing our first cooperation with Japanese aerospace companies, who have clearly demonstrated their leadership in electric propulsion innovation with the record-setting Hayabusa mission, and recent contracts with Mitsubishi Electric in Qatar and Turkey.”

 Elwing is intent on leadership in Electric Propulsion 2.0, the next generation in spacecraft propulsion, opening the way for faster electric orbit-raising, leveraging exclusive, patented technological breakthroughs.

 The Elwing Company conceives, designs, develops, manufactures and markets advanced propulsion systems for satellites.
 Established in 2002, The Elwing Company is privately held and has offices, affiliates and subsidiaries in the U.S. and in Europe.
-Elwing has been granted more than 25 patents on its breakthrough technology, including U.S. patent US 7’461’501 and European patent EP 1’460’267.
+Elwing has been granted more than 30 patents worldwide on its breakthrough technology, including U.S. patent US 7’461’501 and European patent EP 1’460’267.